Tutorial¶

 Let's add some complexity to the previous sample.

-changes for the example below.
+when @path changes for the example below.

 json.body do